 - The Committee shall be appointed by the Board of Directors of the Corporation (the "Board") from amongst the non-executive directors of the Corporation and shall consist of not less than three members.
-A quorum shall be two members. - The members of the Committee shall be independent of the management of the Corporation. - Each member of the Committee shall be financially literate, or must become financially literate within a reasonable period of time after appointment to the Committee. - The chair of the Committee shall be appointed by the Board.
+A quorum shall be two members. - The members of the Committee shall be independent of the management of the Corporation, or as otherwise permitted under applicable legislation. - Each member of the Committee shall be financially literate, or must become financially literate within a reasonable period of time after appointment to the Committee. - The chair of the Committee shall be appointed by the Board.